 The desired format is indicated to the control.
 Either in the explicit format, for example -m 1280×1024, or by the number – m 33.
 If you are using an HDMI to DVI converter, you have to specify it with the -d parameter, which gives for example

 Restart (sudo reboot) to take the configuration into account.

 Installing Armbian on the eMMC

-To install Armbian on the eMMC memory, start Armbian on the SD card as usual.
+To install Armbian on the eMMC memory, start Armbian on the SD board as usual.
 For this tutorial, I used the image built in the previous tutorial.